2003 Swedish euro referendum: Background

 Sweden joined the European Union in 1995 and its accession treaty has since obliged it to join the euro.
 However, one of the requirements for eurozone membership is two years' membership of ERM II, and Sweden has chosen not to join this mechanism and as a consequence tie its exchange rate to the euro ±2.25%.
 While there is government support for membership, all parties have pledged not to join without a referendum in favour of doing so.

+Debates

 Results

 The voter turnout was 82.6%, and the result was 55.9% against and 42.0% in favour.
 A majority of voters in Stockholm voted in favour of adopting the euro (54.7% "yes", 43.2% "no").
 In Scania and Stockholm counties the "yes" votes (49.3%) outnumbered the "no" votes (48.5%), although the invalid and blank votes resulted in no majority for either option.
 In all other parts of Sweden, the majority voted no. Among municipalities, a majority of those in western Scania, and in Stockholm, voted yes.
 Kungsbacka and Haparanda also voted "yes".
 All other municipalities voted "no".